syncfusion-content/blazor-docs/blazor/datagrid/template-excel-export.md

 }
 ```

-## Hierarchy Grid Exporting with Detail template
+## Hierarchy grid exporting with detail template

 The DataGrid offers an option to export the hierarchical Grid to Excel using the detail template exporting feature.
-Customization of detail rows in the exported Excel is achievable through the [ExcelDetailTemplateExporting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_ExcelDetailTemplateExporting) event.
+The detail rows in the exported Excel can be customized or formatted using the [ExcelDetailTemplateExporting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_ExcelDetailTemplateExporting) event.
+In this event, the detail rows of the Excel document are formatted in accordance with their parent row details.

 In the provided example, detail row content is formatted by specifying the [Headers](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelDetailTemplateRowSettings.html#Syncfusion_Blazor_Grids_ExcelDetailTemplateRowSettings_Headers), [Rows](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelDetailTemplateRowSettings.html#Syncfusion_Blazor_Grids_ExcelDetailTemplateRowSettings_Rows) using parent row details.
 Additionaly, this achieves a nested level of children using the [ChildRowInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelDetailTemplateRow.html#Syncfusion_Blazor_Grids_ExcelDetailTemplateRow_ChildRowInfo) property.